JonasCz/ffdiaporama-1604-builds/README.md

 # Builds of ffDiaporama 2.2 for Ubuntu 16.04.

-This repository contains builds / packages of ffDiaporama 2.2 (the latest version) for Ubuntu 16.04, as well as the patched sources used to build them.
+This repository contains builds / packages (32-bit only for now) of ffDiaporama 2.2 (the latest version) for Ubuntu 16.04, as well as the patched sources used to build them.

 ### Packages: